-With cloud-computing playing an integral part in many business models today, organizations are hiring IT candidates who can demonstrate skill and knowledge of the cloud computing framework.
+Cloud computing is playing an integral part in many business models today.
+Therefore, organizations are rapidly hiring IT candidates who can demonstrate skill and knowledge of the cloud computing framework.

-Two main factors driving web-based computing today seem to be cost-effective records management and a virtually unlimited warehouse for data storage.
+Two main factors driving web-based computing today are cost-effective records management and a virtually unlimited warehouse for data storage.

 Organizations also report cloud-based data management makes it easier to securely share records and collaborate on projects across all industries.
-With multiple storage and backup options that eliminate the need for a large physical footprint, some businesses find they can save money with smaller offices and fewer hardware and software purchases or leases.
+Multiple storages and backup options eliminate the need for a large physical footprint.
+Therefore, some businesses find they can save money with smaller offices and fewer hardware and software purchases or leases.

 Cloud Computing Learning Can Make A Difference

-By hiring professionally trained IT specialists, an organization can secure their data, and protect their assets against known and unknown threats.
-Renewable certification ensures holders are up-to-date on it training in the latest cybercriminal trends and strategies.
-And, individuals who invest in cloud computing certification show a commitment to personally invest in an employer’s business growth and prosperity.
+By hiring trained cloud computing specialists, an organization can secure its data, and protect its assets against known and unknown threats.
+Renewable certifications ensure holders are up-to-date in the latest cybercriminal trends and strategies.
+And, individuals who invest in a cloud computing certification show a commitment to personally invest in an employer’s business growth and prosperity.

 The Course Plan

-Deciding which computer school, online degree program or other education channel is right for you, is a personal choice.
-Some individuals prefer attending classes on-campus, while others find that a hybrid learning model with flexible schedules allows better work/family/school balance.
+Deciding which computer school, online degree program, or other education channel is right for you, is a personal choice.
+Additionally, some individuals prefer attending classes on-campus.
+While others find that a hybrid learning model with flexible schedules allows a better work/family/school balance.

-Whether an individual chooses a four-year degree, a trade school or an accelerated vocational computer school cloud computing program, typical coursework will include:
+Whether an individual chooses a four-year degree, a trade school, or an accelerated vocational computer school program like CCI’s Cloud Technology Administration program, typical coursework will include:

 - Cloud computing fundamentals